brianschardt/flutter_fly/README.md

 initilize existing project to work with existing commands
 ```$xslt
 cd to/flutter/project
-eden init
+fly init
 ```

-creats directories and files for the eden framework
+creats directories and files for the fly framework
 ```$xslt
 services
 styles